yormy/tripwire-laravel/_docs/00___TODO.md

 -- generated reset url, how is this not blocked by tripwire ? + in docs

 ### checksum validator-calculator in one ?
+todo
+- add log event / blocking / response
-- there are 2 mds
+-
+test
+- attackscore
+- block auto
-- axios example
+- response

 ### what does :redirect_url do in json response ?